 “I’m leaving the company this year.
 When I get back after this trip I will be giving my notice,” I told them.

 They grew silent.
 Abhinav teared up.
 I teared up.
 We knew that our time was short.
 We have worked very hard together and learned a lot from each other.
-I am thankful for the modern age of Facebook and I must keep in touch with my friends in India.
+I am thankful for the modern age of the internet and the ability to keep in touch with my friends in India.
 It will be more difficult without the daily work calls or yearly visits, but we will keep in touch.

 My one-on-one with my boss was scheduled for the Tuesday after my return from India.
 Trin scheduled a meeting with his boss around the same time.
 We work for the same company and we knew word would get around.
 My boss was genuinely excited for me.
 I asked if it could be kept confidential until I was able to tell my team and friends at work.